 '''

 pirr44.class=guinea.player.SoundSample

+pirr44.name=pirr44

 pirr44.filename=samples/short/pirr44.aiff

 '''

-First in the start of every line is the sample ID.
+First in the start of every line is a sample ID.
 In this case it is pirr44.
-After the ID, there is a property name and its value if the form of 'name=value' or 'name: value'.
+After the ID, there is a property name and it value if the form of 'name=value' or 'name: value'.
 For example, the line sets the property 'filename' of the sample pirr44 to value 'samples/short/pirr44.aiff'.